 We reserve the right to charge a fee for unused gallons.

 By choosing to pre-buy propane, you are committing to a price months in advance.
-This does not guarantee the market price will be higher than the pre-buy price.
+This does NOT guarantee the market price will be higher than the pre-buy price.

 Please pre-buy only what you estimate you will use in the heating season.